 When I was a kid I was NOT a fan of corn on the cob.
-Come to think of it, I was never really a fan of anything that I had to eat off of something else.
+Come to think of it, I was never really a fan of most things, picky eater extraordinaire I was.
 Certain finger type foods were never really my cup of tea.
-Chicken wings, grossy, ribs, ewww never, and corn was probably my number one nope never gonna happen I am definitely NOT eating that food.
+Chicken wings, grossy, ribs, ewww never, but corn was probably my number one, nope never gonna happen definitely NOT eating that.

-But my love of corn has changed over the years, I’ve come to enjoy a cob with a knob of ghee now and again (lots of salt and pepper is how I roll) but on occasion, if the meal calls for it, I still get a little excited by the Lego corn, call me crazy but I swear those ones just taste better.
+But my love of corn has changed over the years, I’ve come to enjoy a cob with a knob of butter now and again (lots of salt and pepper is how I roll) but on occasion, if the meal calls for it, I still get a little excited by the Lego corn, I swear those ones taste better.

 Red Pepper & Corn with Grilled Rib Eye